In this article we’re going to discuss copying and pasting notes in FL Studio.

 If you’re working in the Piano Roll: only Piano Roll Notes copy to Piano Roll Notes.

-If you don’t have FL Studio yet, here’s what I recommend:
+If you don’t have FL Studio yet, I’d recommend reading this!:

 Take advantage of right clicking to copy and save values when dealing with plugin parameters, automation clips, and other similar tasks.
 It will allow you to be precise with your values, and not waste time tweaking endlessly just for that extra 1%!